 The Audit Committee convenes at least four times a year and at least every three months at the company's head office or another location upon the Committee head's invitation.
 The Committee may also hold meetings with the auditors and executives to address a specific agenda.
 The Audit Committee convened four times during the fiscal year 2022 and also reviewed and approved the internal audit reports three times.
-The Audit Committee also passed eight resolutions and submitted them to the Board of Directors in writing, expressing its observations regarding the factualness, accuracy, and compliance of the annual and interim financial statements prepared for public disclosure with the company's related party transactions in accordance with the relevant resolution passed at the beginning of the year.
+The Audit Committee also passed eight resolutions and submitted them to the Board of Directors in writing, expressing its observations regarding the factualness, accuracy, and compliance of the annual and interim financial statements prepared for public disclosure with the company's accounting principles along with its evaluations about the execution of the Company's related party transactions in accordance with the relevant resolution passed at the beginning of the year.